Murder of Nancy Pfister: Investigation

 Police immediately became suspicious when they received information that Pfister and her then 16-year-old son had abruptly returned home early from vacation a week prior to her murder.
 Kathy Carpenter told them that she had picked the two up from the airport, driven them home, and was asked by Pfister if she could stay at the house over the weekend.
-Almost immediately after arriving home, Nancy phoned her son’s father and arranged for her son to spend the weekend at his house.
+Almost immediately after arriving home, Nancy phoned her son's father and arranged for her son to spend the weekend at his house.
 She did not give an explanation to her son as to why he could not stay at her house that weekend.

 After spending the weekend with Pfister, Carpenter got up early and left for work, leaving Pfister alone at the house.
 Carpenter left a note on the door for guests, saying that Pfister was sleeping, and to call her to see if she was awake enough to talk before entering the house.
 Another one of Nancy's friends, Billy Clayton, said that he did not want to bother Pfister while she was sleeping, so he sent her an email.
 Pfister never replied.

 Things became even more strange on Wednesday when Pfister's roommates Trey and Nancy Styler called Kathy Carpenter to tell her that they had recently moved out.
 They told her that they had moved into a motel in Basalt, Colorado, returning to the home only to clear out their belongings.
 Carpenter drove over to care for Pfister's dog and decided to check on her later that night, then she found Nancy's body in the closet.
 Investigators turned their attention to the mattress, where they believed Pfister had been murdered.
-When they flipped the mattress over, they found a large pool of blood, indicating that whoever had killed Pfister had flipped the mattress in order to cover his or her tracks.
+When they flipped the mattress over, they found a large pool of blood, indicating that whoever had killed Pfister had flipped the mattress to cover his or her tracks.

 The police believed that Pfister had been dead since Monday morning and had lain in the closet for two days before Carpenter had discovered her.
 Based on where her body was placed, investigators also believed that she had been attacked by two people, who carried her body to the closet.
 Shortly afterward, they zeroed in on Trey and Nancy Styler, the couple who had been renting her house as there were no signs of forced entry.